-- Gifted Achievement and Value-Added: A subgroup of gifted students is included in a separate Achievement indicator, as well as a separate graded Value-Added measure but not included in gap measure computations.

 - Report-Only Subgroups: The state's report card includes data reported for the subgroups listed below.
-The data is not part of any graded measures.
+The data is not part of any rated measures.

 - Children in foster care;

 - o Military dependents;

 - Adjudicated youth;

-- o Homeless children and youth;
+- Homeless children and youth;

 - o Gender.

 - c.
 Does the State intend to include in the English learner subgroup the results of students previously identified as English learners on the State assessments required under ESEA section 1111(b)(2)(B)(v)(I) for purposes of State accountability (ESEA section 1111(b)(3)(B))?
 Note that a student's results may be included in the English learner subgroup for not more than four years after the student ceases to be identified as an English learner. ⊠ Yes

-- □ No
+- 🗆 No

 - d.
 If applicable, choose one of the following options for recently arrived English learners in the State:

-□ Applying the exception under ESEA section 1111(b)(3)(A)(i); or △ Applying the exception under ESEA section 1111(b)(3)(A)(ii); or □ Applying the exception under ESEA section 1111(b)(3)(A)(i); or under ESEA section 1111(b)(3)(A)(ii).
+\Box Applying the exception under ESEA section 1111(b)(3)(A)(i); or

+Applying the exception under ESEA section 1111(b)(3)(A)(ii); or \Box Applying the exception under ESEA section 1111(b)(3)(A)(i) or under ESEA section 1111(b)(3)(A)(ii).
 If this option is selected, describe how the State will choose which exception applies to a recently arrived English learner.

-ii.
-Minimum N-Size (ESEA section 1111(c)(3)(A)):
+- ii.
+Minimum N-Size (ESEA section 1111(c)(3)(A)): - a.

-a.
 Provide the minimum number of students that the State determines are necessary to be included to carry out the requirements of any provisions under Title I, Part A of the ESEA that require disaggregation of information by each subgroup of students for accountability purposes.

 Ohio will use 15 students as the minimum number of students that would require disaggregation of information for a subgroup (N-size) for accountability purposes.
 This is lower than the minimum size used in Ohio under No Child Left Behind, which was 30.
 As part of Ohio's plan to move to an N-Size of 15, a stepped-in approach will be utilized to provide a stable transition from the current N-Size of 30.

 Accordingly, the N-size will be 25 in 2017-2018 and 20 in 2018-2019, with the final step to 15 for the 2019-2020 school year.